dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Vectorize the Dataset

-Since we used word embeddings as our encoded representation of the address, we need to *convert* the address into word vector.
-In order to do that, we will use a `vectorizer` (i.e. the process of converting word into vector).
+Since we used word embeddings as the encoded representations of the addresses, we need to *convert* the addresses into word vectors.
+In order to do that, we will use a `vectorizer` (i.e. the process of converting words into vectors).
 This embedding vectorizer will extract, for each word, the embedding value based on the pre-trained French fastText model.

 > It take some time to download the first time
 ```python